decentralizedsecurity/bls-hsm/README.md

 In order to build the nRF Connect projects you can either follow these [steps](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_programming.html#gs-programming-cmd) or use the `build.sh` script.
 There is also a `flash.sh` script to flash the board with a previously built project.

+Another way to build the tools and flash the board with the project is to use the [nRF Connect for VS Code](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-vs-code) extension pack for [VS Code](https://code.visualstudio.com) which allows the user to build, flash and debug the tools, among other features.

 You can find more information about building and running the other tools in their respective folders

 ## Testing and debugging tools:bug: